-Though painless, cataracts are the leading cause of vision loss among adults age 55 and older.
-In fact, poor vision from cataracts affects 60 percent of all adults over age 60.
-However, cataracts can form at any age as a result of injury, heredity, or certain medications.
+Though painless, cataracts are the leading cause of vision loss among adults aged 55 and older.
+Poor vision from cataracts affects 60% of all adults over age 60.
+Cataracts can form at any age as a result of injury, genes, or certain medications.

 As we grow older, the lens gradually loses its water content and increases in density.
-The lens become hard in its center and the ability to focus on near objects is diminished.
-As the lens ages, it also becomes less clear, which may cause decreased night vision, impaired depth perception, and increased color distortion.
-These natural processes may set the stage for cataract formation.
+The lens hardens and becomes less clear with age, and the ability to focus on near objects is diminished.
+Other symptoms include decreased night vision, impaired depth perception, and increased color distortion.

-The first step to addressing cataracts is to schedule an appointment with an ophthalmologist.
+The first step to addressing cataracts is to schedule an appointment with a board-certified ophthalmologist.
 An ophthalmologist will assess symptoms and perform a comprehensive eye exam.
-The physician will also carefully examine the eye to determine if other conditions exist and make the determination if this is a cataract case and if you are an appropriate candidate for cataract surgery.
+They will also carefully examine the eye to determine if other conditions exist and if you are an appropriate candidate for cataract surgery.

-Once it’s determined you’re an appropriate candidate, and you’ve decided to move forward with surgery, there are important choices to make based on your vision preferences and medical history.
-Technological advances have created a variety of (IOL) lens applications, each with unique benefits and features.
-Every patient is different, and our team of board-certified ophthalmologists will help you choose the best IOL option for you.
+Technological advances have created a variety of lens applications, each with unique benefits and features.
 Patients can now correct loss of reading vision (presbyopia) and astigmatism at the time of their cataract surgery.
-This can significantly reduce – or even eliminate – the need for glasses after surgery!
+This can significantly reduce, or even eliminate, the need for glasses after surgery!